R

 User Group

 There are mailing lists for R users.
-For more information and to subscribe, seeexternal pageThe R Project for Statistical Computingcall_made(Mailing Lists).
+For more information and to subscribe, seeexternal pageThe R Project for Statistical Computing(Mailing Lists).
 The primary mailing list is called "R-help"; it offers swift and competent answers to problems with R.

 Newsletter